PhysicsScene Class

 -

-FloatY coordinate of the first point of the body.
+v2xFloatX coordinate of the second point of the body.
 The coordinate are in pixels, from the centre of the shape.
 The positive values are in right and top directions.

 -